apache/flink/docs/streaming_guide.md

 ### DataStream

-The `DataStream` is the basic data abstraction provided by the Flink Streaming API.
-It represents a continuous stream of data of a certain type from either a data source or a transformed data stream.
-You can apply transformations on either individual data points or windows of the `DataStream`.
-For example the map operator transforms each data point individually while window transformations work on intervals of data points at the same time.
+The `DataStream` is the basic data abstraction provided by the Flink Streaming.
+It represents a continuous, parallel, immutable stream of data of a certain type.
+By applying transformations the user can create new data streams or output the results of the computations.
+For instance the map transformation creates a new `DataStream` by applying a user defined function on each element of a given `DataStream`

-The transformations may return different `DataStream` types allowing more elaborate transformations, for example the `groupBy(…)` method returns a `GroupedDataStream` which can be used for grouped transformations such as aggregating by key.
+The transformations may return different data stream types allowing more elaborate transformations, for example the `groupBy(…)` method returns a `GroupedDataStream` which can be used for grouped transformations such as aggregating by key.
+We will discover more elaborate data stream types in the upcoming sections.

 ### Partitioning

-Partitioning controls how individual data points are distributed among the parallel instances of the transformation operators.
-By default *Forward* partitioning is used.
+Partitioning controls how individual data points of a stream are distributed among the parallel instances of the transformation operators.
+This also controls the ordering of the records in the `DataStream`.
+There is partial ordering guarantee for the outputs with respect to the partitioning scheme (outputs produced from each partition are guaranteed to arrive in the order they were produced).

 There are several partitioning types supported in Flink Streaming:

- * *Forward*: Forward partitioning directs the output data to the next operator on the same machine (if possible) avoiding expensive network I/O. If there are more processing nodes than inputs or vice verse the load is distributed among the extra nodes in a round-robin fashion.
+ * *Forward(default)*: Forward partitioning directs the output data to the next operator on the same machine (if possible) avoiding expensive network I/O. If there are more processing nodes than inputs or vice verse the load is distributed among the extra nodes in a round-robin fashion.
 This is the default partitioner.
 Usage: `dataStream.forward()`
  * *Shuffle*: Shuffle partitioning randomly partitions the output data stream to the next operator using uniform distribution.
 Use this only when it is important that the partitioning is randomised.
 If you only care about an even load use *Distribute*
 Usage: `dataStream.shuffle()`
  * *Distribute*: Distribute partitioning directs the output data stream to the next operator in a round-robin fashion, achieving a balanced distribution.
 Usage: `dataStream.distribute()`
  * *Field/Key*: Field/Key partitioning partitions the output data stream based on the hash code of a selected key of the tuples.
 Data points with the same key are directed to the same operator instance.
-This partition is applied when using the `groupBy` operator.
+Usage: `dataStream.groupBy(fields…)`
  * *Broadcast*: Broadcast partitioning sends the output data stream to all parallel instances of the next operator.
 Usage: `dataStream.broadcast()`
- * *Global*: All data points end up at the same operator instance.
-To achieve this use the parallelism setting of the corresponding operator.
+ * *Global*: All data points are directed to the first instance of the operator.
-Usage: `operator.setParallelism(1)`
+Usage: `dataStream.global()`

+By default *Forward* partitioning is used.

+Partitioning does not remain in effect after a transformation, so it needs to be set again for subsequent operations.

 ### Connecting to the outside world

 The user is expected to connect to the outside world through the source and the sink interfaces.
-We provide a `cancel()` method where allocated resources can be freed up in case some other parts of the topology failed.
-The `cancel()` method is called upon termination.

 #### Sources

-The user can connect to data streams by the different implementations of `SourceFunction` using `StreamExecutionEnvironment.addSource(sourceFunction)`.
-In contrast with other operators, DataStreamSources have a default operator parallelism of 1.
+The user can create(connect to) data streams by the different implementations of `SourceFunction` interface using `StreamExecutionEnvironment.addSource(sourceFunction)`.
+By default, sources run with parallelism of 1.

 To create parallel sources the users source function needs to implement `ParallelSourceFunction` or extend `RichParallelSourceFunction` in which cases the source will have the parallelism of the environment.
 The parallelism for ParallelSourceFunctions can be changed afterwards using `source.setParallelism(parallelism)`.

-There are several predefined ones similar to the ones of the batch API and some streaming specific ones like:

- * `socketTextStream(hostname, port)`
- * `readTextStream(filepath)`
- * `generateSequence(from, to)`
- * `fromElements(elements…)`
- * `fromCollection(collection)`
- * `readTextFile(filepath)`

-These can be used to easily test and debug streaming programs.
+The `SourceFunction` interface contains only two methods: `run(Collector<T> out)` and `cancel()`.
+The `run` method will be called only once when the program starts, and should encapsulate the logic for generating the `DataStream`.
+Any object collected to the collector will be part of the `DataStream`.
+The `cancel` method will be called whenever the topology has failed for some reason.

+In addition to the static data sources (with similar method signatures as the [batch API](programming_guide.html#data-sources)) there are several predefined stream sources accessible from the `StreamExecutionEnvironment`:

+* *Socket text stream*: Creates a new `DataStream` that contains the strings received infinitely from the given socket.
+Strings are decoded by the system's default character set.
+The user can optionally set the delimiters or the number of connection retries in case of errors.
+Usage: `env.socketTextStream(hostname, port,…)`
+* *Text file stream*: Creates a new `DataStream` that contains the lines of the files created (or modified) in a given directory.
+The system continuously monitors the given path, and processes any new files or modifications based on the settings.
+The file will be read with the system's default character set.
+Usage: `env.readFileStream(String path, long checkFrequencyMillis, WatchType watchType)`
+* *Message queue connectors*: There are pre-implemented connectors for a number of the most popular message queue services, please refer to the section on [connectors](#stream-connectors) for more detail.
+* *Custom source*: Creates a new `DataStream` by using a user defined `SourceFunction` implementation.
+Usage: `env.addSource(sourceFunction)`

+#### Sinks

+`DataStreamSink` represents the different outputs of Flink Streaming programs.
+The user can either define his own `SinkFunction` implementation or chose one of the available implementations (methods of `DataStream`).

+For example:

+ * `dataStream.print()` – Writes the `DataStream` to the standard output, practical for testing purposes
+ * `dataStream.writeAsText(parameters)` – Writes the `DataStream` to a text file
+ * `dataStream.writeAsCsv(parameters)` – Writes the `DataStream` to CSV format
+ * `dataStream.addSink(sinkFunction)` – Custom sink implementation

 There are pre-implemented connectors for a number of the most popular message queue services, please refer to the section on [connectors](#stream-connectors) for more detail.

-#### Sinks

-`DataStreamSink` represents the different outputs of a Flink Streaming program.
-There are several pre-defined implementations available right away:

- * `dataStream.print()` – Writes the DataStream to the standard output, practical for testing purposes
- * `dataStream.writeAsText(parameters)` – Writes the DataStream to a text file
- * `dataStream.writeAsCsv(parameters)` – Writes the DataStream to CSV format

-The user can also implement arbitrary sink functionality by implementing the `SinkFunction` interface and using it with `dataStream.addSink(sinkFunction)`.

 [Back to top](#top)

 Transformations
 ----------------

-Transformations represent the users' business logic on the data stream.
+Transformations, also called operators, represent the users' business logic on the data stream.
+Operators consume data streams and produce new data streams.
 The user can chain and combine multiple operators on the data stream to produce the desired processing steps.
 Most of the operators work very similar to the batch Flink API allowing developers to reason about `DataStream` the same way as they would about `DataSet`.
 At the same time there are operators that exploit the streaming nature of the data to allow advanced functionality.

 ### Basic transformations